Chat with us, powered by LiveChat

 Forearms Anatomy

 Many trainers suggest there is no need to train the forearms in isolation.
-If you do heavy barbell exercises such as deadlifts or bench presses.
+If you do heavy barbell exercises such as deadlifts or hip thrusts.
 They don’t realize how complex the form is.

 There are 20 different muscles between the elbow and the wrist.
 Isolated forearm workouts help engage the smaller muscle as well.